top of page

 April

-Garland Ranch RP - Sonoran Blue, 15+ species
+Garzas Creek, Garland Ranch RP - Sonoran Blue, up to ten species possible

 May

-South Coast Ridge Road - target species: Muir's Hairstreak
+South Coast Ridge Road - scouting trip; hairstreaks, coppers, etc.

 Butterfly count at UC Big Creek Reserve